tgoerke/blento/README.md

 # blento

-WORK IN PROGRESS, not ready for use yet, but you can test it out at: https://blento.app
+WORK IN PROGRESS, not ready for use yet, but you can test it out at: https://blento.app (no guarantee that your blento wont be broken at some point though and might have to be recreated).

 your personal website in a bento style layout, using your bluesky PDS as a backend.

 made with svelte, tailwind.

 ## Selfhosting